-And also thinks about its employee’s wellbeing, has healthy financial indicators, and is able to adapt to the changing environment.
+Every business wants to be as efficient as possible.
+An effective manufacturing operation can offer its customers a wider range of services and products.
+A good manufacturing company also thinks about their employee’s wellbeing, has healthy financial indicators, and is able to adapt to the changing environment.

 Different manufacturing companies have different objectives and targets.
 No matter what they are, to understand whether the company is moving in the right direction it is crucial to be able to track all of the changes happening.